The Way Out Is In Podcast

 Previous Guests

 Brother Phap Huu is a Zen Buddhist monk and the personal attendant of Thich Nhat Hanh for 17 years.
-He is the abbot of Plum Village's Upper Hamlet and is known for his teachings on mindfulness, compassion, and the application of Buddhist principles in daily life.
-He emphasizes the importance of being present and accepting the moment as a path to healing and understanding.
+He is the abbot of Plum Village's Upper Hamlet and is known for his teachings on mindfulness and Zen practice.
+He emphasizes the importance of being present and cultivating gratitude in everyday life.

 YouTube Channel